 Where can you find elephants living today?
 Africa and southern and southeastern Asia What are adaptations?
-Physical characteristics or behaviors that help an animal survive in its environment What are some physical adaptations that help elephants survive today?
+Physical characteristics or behaviors that a species developed in response to its environment What are some physical adaptations that help elephants survive today?
 Trunks, big ears, tusks Are there any adaptations that might put them in jeopardy?
 Tusks What does an elephant need to survive in its habitat?
 Tusks